Back to Fluff: Highlights from Fluff Fest 2014

 Antifascism is Not a Crime!

-Reka from Russia playing on the mainstage, then I AM A CURSE from France, both bands are fucking great!
-Eaglehaslanded from Serbia on the openstage.
-I don’t stay for ACxDC on the mainstage, because Carnist play at the same time in the tent.
-Alex is one of the most amazing persons in the hardcore punk scene, known for his bands Fall of Efrafa, Light Bearer, Momentum… With Carnist they’re all about veganism, animal liberation and exposing the invisible belief system called carnism that justifies exploiting, killing and eating certain animal species.
+Reka from Russia played on the main stage, followed by I AM A CURSE from France—both bands were absolutely great!
+Eaglehaslanded from Serbia performed on the open stage.
+I didn’t stay for ACxDC on the main stage because Carnist were playing at the same time in the tent.
+Alex, one of the most amazing people in the hardcore punk scene—known for his bands Fall of Efrafa, Light Bearer, and Momentum—was performing with Carnist.
+They’re all about veganism, animal liberation, and exposing the invisible belief system called carnism that justifies exploiting, killing, and eating certain animal species.

-Remek from Czech Republic is a band that I hold dear to my heart and they play and sing their hearts, souls and minds on the stage.
-Guitar player Honza has a birthday and if you’re curious how the band is wishing a happy birthday to him you should watch the following video…
+Remek from the Czech Republic is a band that I hold dear to my heart, and they play and sing with all their hearts, souls, and minds on stage.
+Guitar player Honza had a birthday, and if you’re curious how the band wished him a happy birthday, you should watch the following video.

-Minority of One are once again proving they’re such an awesome band, great set, so much fun, mad props to them!
+Minority of One once again proved they’re such an awesome band—great set, so much fun, mad props to them!
 I really love this band now.
-I don’t stay for the next bands on the tentstage – Throwers, FOCUSEDxMINDS and Øjne, though they’re good bands, especially the Italian skramzters.
+I didn’t stay for the next bands on the tent stage—Throwers, FOCUSEDxMINDS, and Øjne—though they’re good bands, especially the Italian skramzters.

-Trainwreck, Goodtime Boys and Vestiges are what I’m interested in on the mainstage.
-The first one produced one of the best records of 2014 and have always been a crushingly good band, so I’d love to see them again and again.
-The second one I remember from their tour with Dangers in 2011, and the third one is definitely The band I’m eagerly waiting to see at this year’s Fluff Fest.
-They don’t disappoint me, Vestiges are monsters not only on recordings but also on stage.
-Massive sound and slaying performance.
+On the main stage, I was interested in Trainwreck, Goodtime Boys, and Vestiges.
+Trainwreck produced one of the best records of 2014 and have always been a crushingly good band, so I’d love to see them again and again.
+Goodtime Boys I remember from their tour with Dangers in 2011, and Vestiges was definitely the band I was eagerly waiting to see at this year’s Fluff Fest.
+They didn’t disappoint me—Vestiges are monsters not only on recordings but also on stage.
+Massive sound and a slaying performance.

-My mind was blown from WTF I’ve just seen from Vestiges but it’s time to go back again on the tentstage for Landverraad.
-Putting the fun back in anarchism… short songs, long speeches.
-Disco party, punx lottery with happy people winning toilet seats, toy helicopters, bluetooth speakers or a blender for their raw vegan juices.
-Kids are going crazy with stage-diving and the culmination being a Beastie Boys cover.
+My mind was blown by what I’d just seen from Vestiges, but it was time to go back to the tent stage for Landverraad.
+Putting the fun back in anarchism—short songs, long speeches.
+Disco party, punk lottery with happy people winning toilet seats, toy helicopters, Bluetooth speakers, or a blender for their raw vegan juices.
+Kids were going crazy with stage-diving, culminating in a Beastie Boys cover.
 One of the best moments of this year’s Fluff was definitely the Landverraad set.

 Celeste is the total opposite of Landverraad.
-Darkness, smoke and blitzkrieg drums making the projectors dazzle the audience.
-The sound of the the world and all humanity being destroyed.
-I couldn’t stand that music for more than 5 minutes and left to take a breath of fresh air outside, take something to eat and wait for Avvika to play on the so called psych stage.
-Taking influences from Fall of Efrafa and Light Bearer and giving them even more radical twist, the Czech band Avvika was one of the best surprises I’ve seen on the festival.
+Darkness, smoke, and blitzkrieg drums making the projectors dazzle the audience—the sound of the world and all humanity being destroyed.
+I couldn’t stand that music for more than five minutes and left to take a breath of fresh air outside, grab something to eat, and wait for Avvika to play on the so-called psych stage.
+Taking influences from Fall of Efrafa and Light Bearer and giving them an even more radical twist, the Czech band Avvika was one of the best surprises I’ve seen at the festival.

-Star Wars themed cupcakes, more vegan fast food, Queer Fluffy Noises Tent and the greatest DISCO party at Fluff were the other highlights of this day and night…
+Star Wars-themed cupcakes, more vegan fast food, the Queer Fluffy Noises Tent, and the greatest disco party at Fluff were the other highlights of this day and night.

 Fluff Fest: Day 3

-Going to the pool at 9 am with 30 bananas in my totebag was a great idea in the last sunny hours before the rain tried to drown us at the festival space.
-Staying at the swimming pool for 3 and a half hours was great, then going to see Ruined Families from Greece who played first on Sunday.
+Going to the pool at 9 am with 30 bananas in my tote bag was a great idea during the last sunny hours before the rain tried to drown us at the festival space.
+Staying at the swimming pool for three and a half hours was great, then heading to see Ruined Families from Greece, who played first on Sunday.
 They are amazing people and one of the best bands in the world right now!
-I’ve never seen Orchid live but I’ve seen Ruined Families several times, and they’re better!
-I LOVE RUINED FAMILIES!
+I’ve never seen Orchid live, but I’ve seen Ruined Families several times, and they’re better!
+I love Ruined Families!

-Lawine played second, melodic and political punk-rock from the Netherlands featuring members of Landverraad.
-Really nice band.
-Nice talks between the songs, totally DIY punk attitude.
-Just For Being from Czech Republic played on the tentstage, some nice bands on the psych stage.
-And then the rain came down in torrents, the streams rose, and the winds blew and beat against the poor fluff campers tents.
+Lawine played second—melodic and political punk rock from the Netherlands featuring members of Landverraad.
+Really nice band, nice talks between songs, totally DIY punk attitude.
+Just For Being from the Czech Republic played on the tent stage, along with some nice bands on the psych stage.
+And then the rain came down in torrents, the streams rose, and the winds blew and beat against the poor Fluff campers’ tents.
 The rain in biblical proportions made the festival only more interesting.
-This Routine Is Hell, really great band if you don’t know already, was the first band to play on the open stage, then Empty Handed that I missed… unfortunately I missed also Amalthea from Sweden, a band I wanted to see…
+This Routine Is Hell, a really great band if you don’t know already, was the first to play on the open stage, then Empty Handed, whom I missed.
+Unfortunately, I also missed Amalthea from Sweden, a band I wanted to see.

-Barren from Germany were great, 90’s sounding vegan straightedge hardcore band, very energetic and totally worth it message-wise.
+Barren from Germany were great—a ’90s-sounding vegan straight-edge hardcore band, very energetic and totally worth it message-wise.

-We Came Out Like Tigers was one of my favorite bands this year, I missed them when they played Fluff last year but this time they were on the mainstage and it was a great experience.
-Blackened screamo with meaningful lyrics and the unusual use of fiddle in their songs.
-They seems amazing people and great band, and they’re touring together with Ruined Families…
+We Came Out Like Tigers was one of my favorite bands this year.
+I missed them when they played Fluff last year, but this time they were on the main stage, and it was a great experience.
+Blackened screamo with meaningful lyrics and the unusual use of a fiddle in their songs.
+They seem like amazing people and a great band, and they’re touring together with Ruined Families.

-Drom from CZ were cool but then there was TØRSÖ who were fucking incredible!
-I can’t describe the intensity and madness in Torso, they’re great on recordings and absolutely fantastic live.
+Drom from the Czech Republic were cool, but then there was TØRSØ, who were absolutely incredible!
+I can’t describe the intensity and madness in TØRSØ—they’re great on recordings and absolutely fantastic live.

-Then there was time for No Omega on the mainstage.
-They parted ways with the former singer and now after some line-up changes now Oscar is singing.
-It’s also good and they have some new songs, but I was kinda disappointed.
-Not so good as before with their original singer.
+Then it was time for No Omega on the main stage.
+They parted ways with their former singer, and now after some lineup changes, Oscar is singing.
+It’s still good, and they have some new songs, but I was kinda disappointed—not as good as before with their original singer.

 Backtrack were super boring to me.
 It seems I wasn’t at Fluff Fest to listen to Backtrack or any other band like that.

-It was weird to watch D.O.A., the living legends and the “founders” of hardcore music.
-You know, the Canadian guys who “invented” the term hardcore back in the late 70’s, early 80’s.
-It was really weird, I don’t know what to say about their set, songs about political subjects, marijuana, old school punk-rock attitude.
-Their singer thought they were the headliners of the festival and that there was no other band playing after them… and probably have never heard of Bane.
-Hope they’ve learned something from Fluff (they probably have been playing lots of shitty festivals all over the world throughout the years but now they ate vegan food and met many cool DIY kids at Fluff, or at least what I want to believe).
-Anyway, D.O.A. played Fluff and that’s enough.
+It was weird to watch D.O.A., the living legends and the “founders” of hardcore music—you know, the Canadian guys who “invented” the term hardcore back in the late ’70s, early ’80s.
+It was really weird; I don’t know what to say about their set—songs about political subjects, marijuana, old-school punk-rock attitude.
+Their singer thought they were the headliners of the festival and that there was no other band playing after them… and probably had never heard of Bane.
+Hope they’ve learned something from Fluff (they probably have been playing lots of shitty festivals all over the world throughout the years, but now they ate vegan food and met many cool DIY kids at Fluff—or at least that’s what I want to believe).
+Anyway, D.O.A. played Fluff, and that’s enough.

-HOLY, the political powerviolence band from Italy play on the tenstage and they were brutal.
-Thanks Fluff Fest for inviting such bands as TORSO and HOLY!!!
-Great finish for this year’s festival.
+HOLY, the political powerviolence band from Italy, played on the tent stage, and they were brutal.
+Thanks, Fluff Fest, for inviting such bands as TØRSØ and HOLY!
+A great finish for this year’s festival.

-In these 3 days of Fluff Fest there were also some rad experimental/indie/noise bands and artists on the psych stage: Batalj, Guantanamo Party Program, Hissing Fauna, Kiss Me Kojak, Obelisk of Light, Les Rhinocéros and many more.
-It’s always great to see so many underground artists that I’ve never heard before, especially the ones from Czech Republic and Slovakia.
+During these three days of Fluff Fest, there were also some rad experimental/indie/noise bands and artists on the psych stage: Batalj, Guantanamo Party Program, Hissing Fauna, Kiss Me Kojak, Obelisk of Light, Les Rhinocéros, and many more.
+It’s always great to see so many underground artists that I’ve never heard before, especially those from the Czech Republic and Slovakia.

 Conclusions…

-There were amazing bands, many old friends, some new friendships, nice memories.
-This year there was absolutely no camping on stage and almost no photographers at all.
+There were amazing bands, many old friends, some new friendships, and nice memories.
+This year, there was absolutely no camping on stage and almost no photographers at all.

-Unfortunately there weren’t any interesting events in the Infoshop tent, or at least not in English.
-While last year Brian D. (CrimethInc./Catharsis) was speaking about the contemporary anarchist movement, Greg Bennick of Trial/Between Earth And Sky was giving directions to anyone interested in starting a hardcore band how to be a better singer or write meaningful lyrics, this time all the lectures, workshops and political discussions seemed to be in Czech language only.
-On the other hand there was a zine library that was very well organized.
+Unfortunately, there weren’t any interesting events in the Infoshop tent, or at least not in English.
+While last year Brian D. (CrimethInc./Catharsis) was speaking about the contemporary anarchist movement, and Greg Bennick of Trial/Between Earth And Sky was giving directions to anyone interested in starting a hardcore band on how to be a better singer or write meaningful lyrics, this time all the lectures, workshops, and political discussions seemed to be in the Czech language only.
+On the other hand, there was a zine library that was very well organized.

-The food was still tasty but it was mainly junk food in my opinion.
-For a person like me who is into high-carb low-fat vegan diet all these tofuburgers, seitan, french fries and white bread were a nightmare.
-I hope there will be more high carb and healthy food next time.
+The food was still tasty, but it was mainly junk food in my opinion.
+For a person like me who is into a high-carb, low-fat vegan diet, all these tofu burgers, seitan, french fries, and white bread were a nightmare.
+I hope there will be more high-carb and healthy food next time.

-And there were of course the usual assholes hurting other people in the pit and stage-diving like complete morons.
-The assholes who make the festival and camping area look like a landfill, who smoke at the tentstage, or who ruin other people’s fun in any other way.
-There were also “punx” making fire and grilling meat (dead animals) near my tent, big FUCK YOU to you, guys!
+And there were, of course, the usual assholes hurting other people in the pit and stage-diving like complete morons.
+Those who make the festival and camping area look like a landfill, who smoke at the tent stage, or who ruin other people’s fun in any other way.
+There were also “punx” making fire and grilling meat (dead animals) near my tent—big FUCK YOU to you, guys!

-Props to all the kids hitchhiking, coming to Fluff for a very first time, having fun, reading zines in the zine library, dancing at the Queer tent, buying zines from Max and Staffan, giving free hugs, learning new words in Czech language or many interesting things about different people, cultures and places around the world… And thanks to Georgi Tanmazov for the videos.
+Props to all the kids hitchhiking, coming to Fluff for the very first time, having fun, reading zines in the zine library, dancing at the Queer tent, buying zines from Max and Staffan, giving free hugs, learning new words in Czech, or many interesting things about different people, cultures, and places around the world.
+And thanks to Georgi Tanmazov for the videos.

 Some cool photos can be found here.